21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 pomeranian

-Intelligent and loyal, the Pomeranian is a great choice for apartment living and a great companion for many types of people.
+Intelligent and loyal, the Pomeranian is a great choice for apartment living and adapts well to many different owners and lifestyles.

-With his family is very affectionate and playful, but becomes extremely demanding.
-He has an independent side, and if spoiled, it tends to manifest bad behavior.
+With his family he’s affectionate and playful, but he can get demanding.
+He has an independent streak, and if spoiled, he’ll use it against you.

 11. Tibetan Spaniel